 Mental illness is a medical condition involving the brain, and it’s treatable.
 The most common and successful treatments for mental illness are a combination of medicine and counseling.
 Medications balance neurotransmitters, or brain chemicals, that are involved in the illness.
 Counseling helps individuals cope with symptoms and change dysfunctional thought and behavior patterns that stem from–and contribute to–the mental illness.

 Substance Use Disorders

-Substance abuse, addiction and dependence are all diagnosed under the umbrella of substance use disorder, which is classified as mild, moderate or severe, depending on how many diagnostic criteria you meet.
-But substance abuse, addiction and dependence are not the same things.
+Substance abuse, addiction, and dependence are all diagnosed under the umbrella of a substance use disorder, which is classified as mild, moderate, or severe, depending on how many diagnostic criteria you meet.
+But substance abuse, addiction, and dependence are not the same things.